pedrocava/lisjoin/readme.md

 ### Long term goals

-This package is partly inspired primarely by clojure’s map structure, purrr’s filosophy and design.
+This package is inspired by clojure’s map structure, purrr’s filosophy and design.
 In the long term I see it as a tool allowing tidy data workflows on lists.